 It’s important that you are open and honest throughout the process.
 Ask someone you trust, like a friend, neighbor or family member, to help you plan.
 You don’t have to talk about everything all at once.
 Talking about transitioning away from driving can be overwhelming and emotional.
 It can be helpful to break the planning up into multiple conversations.

 Creating a Driver Planning Agreement can help guide the process.
-You can use the template from AAA and AOTA or create your own version that works for you.
+You can use the template below from AAA and AOTA or create your own version that works for you.
 This gives you a clear roadmap to follow as you make important decisions about driving in the future.

 Create your Driver Planning Agreement